Africa's fastest man Omanyala is on a sprint mission for Kenya

 "I am an athlete who runs well under pressure.
 So I am looking forward to getting better in Oregon, because now everybody who is an athlete will be there," said Omanyala, who beat Kerley in May.

-The young athlete and his coach Duncan Ayiemba have been mapping out ways to make sprinting more popular in Kenya, renowned its strength in middle and long-distance runners.
+The young athlete and his coach Duncan Ayiemba have been mapping out ways to make sprinting more popular in Kenya, renowned for its top middle and long-distance runners.

 "Normally it's long distance in Kenya, so I want the 100 metres to be something big in Kenya this year," said Ayiemba.